VentuzTechnology/Ventuz.Extension.prerelease/README.md

 }
 ```

-Please note that the name `Sum` and the type of it `float` must be equal at all places where it is used to be considered as the same.
+Please note that the name `Sum` and the type of it `float` must match at all places where they are used to be considered as the same.

 The Vx system analyzes all validation functions found, their input and output properties and creates a dependency tree of them.
 In this way, Ventuz knows exactly under which changes in the properties the functions must be called: If only `Factor` changes and `Sum` has already been calculated, `ValidateSum` will not be called anymore.